dantonic81/kb-de/README.md

 ## Future Improvements

-- **Stream Processing** — Introduce Kafka/Flink for real-time data ingestion and processing.
+- **Stream Processing with Kafka/Flink** — for real-time data ingestion and processing to reduce latency adn support event-driven workflows.
+This will allow for timely anomaly detection and dynamic dashboards.

-- **GraphQL API** — Add flexible, client-driven data querying alongside REST.
+- **GraphQL API Layer** — Provide more flexible, client-driven queries to reduce over-fetching and under-fetching of data, improving client performance and usability.

-- **Anomaly Detection** — Leverage ML models to flag unusual biometric patterns more accurately.
+- **Anomaly Detection using ML** — Integrate machine learning models to automatically detect outliers in biometric data, improving clinical insights and alerting.

-- **Support for Multi-tenant Architecture** - Enable isolated data and configurations for multiple clients within a single deployment.
+- **Multi-Tenant Support** — Architect the system to isolate data and configurations per client, enabling SaaS deployments and ensuring data privacy.

-- **Integration with Visualization Tools** - Connect with analytics platforms like Metabase or Superset for enhanced data exploration and dashboarding.
+- **Integration with Visualization Tools (Metabase, Superset, Grafana)** — Provide rich, interactive dashboards for business users and clinicians, enhancing data exploration without coding.

+- **CI/CD Pipelines for Automated Testing and Deployment** — Ensure rapid and safe iteration cycles with automated tests, container builds, and deployment to Kubernetes or cloud environments.

 ## Limitations

-- No authentication/authorization on API endpoints (intended for local demo).
-- Not tested for production load or concurrent writes.
-- Not horizontally scalable at current stage
-- Assumes synthetic data
-- Limited real-world validation
+- **No Authentication or Authorization** — The API is unsecured, suitable only for local demos.
+Production deployments require integration with identity providers and RBAC.

+- **Unproven Production Scalability** — The system has not been load-tested for concurrent writes or high volume patient data, which may cause performance degradation or failures.

+- **Lack of Horizontal Scalability** — Current architecture is monolithic and may not scale well horizontally; Kubernetes deployment is a step toward microservices and better scaling.

+- **Static Schema Assumption** — Schema changes require manual migration; no support for dynamic schema evolution or versioning yet.

+- **Synthetic Data Only** — The system currently uses mock data; real-world validation with actual patient data is necessary to ensure accuracy and compliance.

-- Data persistence is local unless configured otherwise.
+- **Local Data Persistence by Default** — Data is stored locally unless explicitly configured to use external storage, limiting durability and fault tolerance.

-- Scheduler assumes system time is synced across services.
+- **Scheduler Assumes System Time Sync** — Timing-based orchestrations depend on synchronized system clocks across services; lack of NTP or time drift handling could cause scheduling errors.